Getting started with UX writing

 Major development companies are even staffing up to one UX writer for every six designers.
 Companies slow to adapt are quickly following suit, and the best part is that, compared to other development roles, UX writing jobs have a relatively low barrier to entry.

 Any time a digital product needs to inform or direct the user's attention, it must be clearly and effectively communicated.
-Just as UX design enhances usability through better product layouts and presentation, a UX writer uses engaging, succinct copy to fulfill the product's purpose and help customers understand how to navigate through the digital experience.
+Just as enhances usability through better product layouts and presentation, a UX writer uses engaging, succinct copy to fulfill the product's purpose and help customers understand how to navigate through the digital experience.

 Software and other digital products have shifted away from training manuals, instead teaching users as they go with prompts and other messages written right into the product.
 UX writing is concerned with how effectively those messages convey the right information at the right time to create a seamless and satisfying user experience.
 Doing so involves a large amount of research into how different user types interact with products and their motivations for doing so.